Skip To Main Content

 In 2023, Caraway spent one year at Liberty University as the special teams analyst.
 Caraway helped bring Flames football to unprecedented heights during their inaugural season within Conference USA.
 Liberty entered bowl season with a perfect 13-0 record and was one of four undefeated teams in the country, joining Florida State, Washington and eventual national champion Michigan.
 Caraway helped the Flames to an unblemished 8-0 regular season record in CUSA and a 49-35 win over New Mexico State in the CUSA Football Championship game.

 The team’s success positioned the Flames to receive their first-ever invitation to play in a New Year’s Six bowl game.
-Liberty squared off against No. 8 Oregon in the Vrbo Fiesta Bowl on January 1 at State Farm Stadium in Glendale, Ariz.
+Liberty squared off against No. 8 Oregon in the Vrbo Fiesta Bowl on January 1 at State Farm Stadium in Glendale, AZ.

 Under Caraway’s leadership, kicker Nick Brown set a school record with 65 extra points, while Conference USA all-conference first team kick return specialist Aaron Bedgood ranked No. 35 in the country in combined kick returns (463 yards).
 Liberty’s defense on special teams was tough in 2023.
 The Flames ranked No. 7 in the country in kickoff return defense (allowing 15.24 yards per return) and No. 21 in punt return defense (allowing 4.50 yards per return).